BoSen29/UnitTracker/README.md

 Note: the Overlay in Twitch needs to be configured to match the identity provided by BoSen.
 BoSen will provide this information along with the JWT upon inqueries.

+## Upgrading

+Any non-breaking upgrades should just be a matter of copy and replace the current UnitTracker.dll with a new one.
+Any breaking changes requiring a different approach will be documented with the release.

 ## Changelog
 1.1.6 - Fixed fetching data during spectate sessions.